Accessible Travel Framework

 - Customer surveys and other feedback tools must be accessible and relevant to issues affecting disabled travellers

-Transport Scotland commissioned the Scottish Disability Equality Forum (SDEF) to deliver engagement events across Scotland in partnership with Access Panels.
+Transport Scotland commissioned Disability Equality Scotland to deliver engagement events across Scotland in partnership with Access Panels.
 The aim of these events was to discuss with disabled people the draft Vision, Outcomes and Key Actions of the Accessible Travel Framework.

 The report of this engagement process can be accessed below: